SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 #### Converting Exception Groups
 In some situations, Senteon Users may decide they want to convert an Exception Group into a standalone Management Group.
-This is done using the `Convert to Mgmt Grp` button available to Exception Groups.
-This will turn the Exception Group into a Management Group and maintain the Applied/Target Configuration Set, and member Endpoints.
+This is done using the `Convert to Mgmt Grp` button available for Exception Groups.
+This will turn the Exception Group into a Management Group and maintain its member Endpoints and the Applied/Target Configuration Set.

 <img src="../images/groupMergeChildren.PNG" width="750">

 **Steps**

-1) Navigate to `Managed Account Console > Endpoints (tab) > Groups`
+1) Navigate to `Managed Account Console > Endpoints > Groups`

 2) Click the `Convert to Mgmt Grp` button next to the Exception Group